-Once British Always British is a collection of two 30-minute audio dramas that are the result of a collaboration between The National Archives and Tamasha Theatre Company and explore the migration of Yemeni and Indian sailors to British ports during the 1920s.
+Once British Always British is a collection of three 30-minute audio dramas that are the result of a collaboration between The National Archives and Tamasha Theatre Company and explore the migration of Yemeni, Indian and Caribbean sailors to British ports during the 1920s.
 Each story is inspired by material researched during a writing residency at The National Archives.

 These plays look at an aspect of the post-First World War world when countries sought to count the cost while finding ways to rebuild.
-The plays are written by two outstanding playwrights, Satinder Chohan and Hassan Abdulrazzak, whose research at The National Archives has produced two immersive dramas that will leave audiences captivated.
+The plays are written by three outstanding playwrights, Satinder Chohan, Hassan Abdulrazzak and Mel Pennant, whose research at The National Archives has produced three immersive dramas that will leave audiences captivated.

 The Fireman by Hassan Adbulrazzak

 When Sahar’s grandmother Rose asks her to investigate the truth about her Yemeni father Ali Abdul, Sahar finds herself on a train to London just as the first wave of the coronavirus pandemic is taking hold.
 With a nationwide shortage of her bipolar medication, Sahar arrives at The National Archives in a confused state, with the institution about to close in response to a national lockdown.